mnshdw/X2-SoldierStatColumn/README.md

 # Soldier Total Column - Xenonauts 2 mod

 A QoL mod for [Xenonauts 2](https://store.steampowered.com/app/538030/Xenonauts_2/).
-Adds a column to the Soldiers screen showing the sum of all stats, so you can spot the soldiers with the highest potential more easily.
+Adds a column to the Soldiers screen showing the sum of all stats.

 ## Install